Creating a Continuous Improvement Culture In Shared Services

 Does your Shared Services organization have an embedded culture of personal and collective accountability to deliver increasing value to your customers that gives them a strategic advantage in their markets?
-For a Shared Services organization to evolve and move up the value-chain, a continuous process improvement (CPI) foundation is critical to shaping the organization and fostering a self-sustaining value creation culture.
+For a Shared Services organization to evolve and move up the value chain, a continuous process improvement (CPI) foundation is critical to shaping the organization and fostering a self-sustaining value creation culture.
 Most importantly, it creates a mindset of personal and collective accountability to deliver results.

 One attribute of many successful Shared Services operations is a well-established continuous improvement program that is ingrained into the culture of the operation.
 A recent Peeriosity PeercastTM featured a global company with over $10B in annual revenue discussing their approach to making “continuous improvement the way to work every day”.

-Prior their efforts to fully imbed continuous improvement into the Shared Services culture, their status quo included:
+Prior to their efforts to fully imbed continuous improvement into the Shared Services culture, their status quo included: